worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 The parameter `tokens` accepts, as an argument, the output of the file parsing function we created above. `depth` refers to how many tokens long the initial phrases should be.

-Now, lets think a bit about the algorithm we'll need to devise to extract the initial phrases, and the words that are likely to follow from our tokens.
+Now, let's think a bit about the algorithm we'll need to devise to extract the initial phrases, and the words that are likely to follow from our tokens.
 We need to go through the tokens, at `depth` amount at a time, in a kind of sliding window fashion to extract the initial phrases.
 You could visualize it like this:

 ![sliding window over text](/images/tutorials/17-predictive-text-engine/build-map.gif)